iddu0/Project-SPCT/README.md

 # aioschoolpctools
-All In One School Computer Tool!
+All In One School Computer Tool!<br>
 HOW TO USE:
-Download the
+Download the Whole code as a ZIP file, then extract it